 There were several attempts to repeal the Tea Importation Act, most notably during the Nixon and Carter administrations.
 Congress was not successful until 1996 during Bill Clinton’s first term in office.
 Senator Harry M. Reid was quoted as saying “These tea-tasting people are just like lizards.
 You grab them and jerk something off and they are right back.”.
 While he did not succeed initially in getting the Tea Importation Act repealed, congress did succeed in forcing the tea industry to pay for operations rather than the federal government.

 The Last Tea Taster

-I found several interesting quotes from Robert H. Dick, the last tea taster before the act was repealed.
+I found several interesting quotes from Robert H. Dick, the last tea taster before the Tea Importation Act was repealed.
 A link to the full interview with him is listed with some additional reading links below.